ivganev/tutoring/pricing.md

 ## Tutoring rate

 After the free consultation, my rate is $119 per hour.
-I'm open to negotiation depending on subject difficulty, the duration of our engagement, and different financial situations.
+I'm open to negotiation depending on the subject difficulty, the duration of our engagement, and different financial situations.

 ## Other services